qgis/QGIS-Documentation/docs/training_manual/basic_map/preparation.rst

 Now you're familiar with the basic function of the :guilabel:`Open Data Source Manager` button, but what about all the others?
 How does this interface work?
-Before we go on, let's first take a look at some basic interaction with the QGIS interface.
+Before we go on, let's take a look at some basic interaction with the QGIS interface.
 This is the topic of the next lesson.